dano5190/liri-node-app/README.md

 After that, you can choose whether you want to look up information on a song, a band's upcoming concerts, or a movie.
 This can be done with the commands: spotify-this-song   :   concert-this    :   movie-this

-Commands can also be taken from the text file "random.txt", and that can be done by entering:      do-what-it-wants
+Commands can also be taken from the text file "random.txt", and that can be done by entering:      do-what-it-says

 Whenever the program is executed, a message saying "this is loaded" will display before the results.
 This is to show that the keys from the keys.js file have been accessed successfully.